mkirsch17/genomes_mapping/README.md

 # Genomes mapping

-Project for creating a total list of genes for a bacteria.
+Project for creating a total list of genes for a TEST.

 Pipeline can be run by downloading repository and executing *main.py* file.
 Before that, please download all the required python packages: